UBC-MDS/DSCI-532_2024_19_food-price-tracker/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4.
+ - This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4.
+ - This project was created with [UBC MDS DSCI 524](https://ubc-mds.github.io/DSCI_524_collab-sw-dev), [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).